Kurante2801/light-hns/README.md

 `has_scob_text` *Text* = Text the scoreboard will show on the button at the top left corner.
 Requires a map change or closing the scoreboard with the X button to take effect.

 `has_scob_url` *Text* = URL the scoreboard button will open.
 Needs to start with "https://" and DOES REQUIRE QUOTES ("" <- these).

+## Additional info

+If you want your game to appear on the same list as the original hide and seek, rename the `lighthns` folder and `lighthns.txt` to `hideandseek` and `hideandseek.txt`